-The Read Byte protocol is used to read one byte of data from the registers, as shown in the table below.
+The Read Byte protocol is used to read one byte of data from the registers, as shown in Table 6-6.

-If an invalid register address is specified, the client will ACK its address but NACK the register address.
+If an invalid register address is specified, the client ACK its address but does not acknowledge (NACK) the register address.

-The host will NACK (not acknowledge) the data received from the client by holding the SMBus data line high after the eighth data bit is sent.
+The host NACK the data received from the client by holding the SMBus data line high after the eighth data bit is sent.